We urgently need food donations – see how you can support us.

 4. Be the focal point for the administration of any subject access requests

-8. Renew and ensure that Slough Foodbank’s notification with the ICO is accurate
+8. Renew, and ensure that Slough Foodbank’s controller registration with the

 All staff and volunteers are responsible for:

-3. Informing Slough Foodbank of any changes to any personal information which they have provided, e.g. changes of address
+3. Informing Slough Foodbank of any personal data breach which they become

-4. Responding to requests to check the accuracy of the personal information held on them and processed by Slough Foodbank.
+the personal information held and processed by Slough Foodbank.

 Data subject rights